StarstuffRobotics/StarScout/README.md

 ## Work In Progress (WIP)

-- Convert program to Java for added customization
+- Convert program to Java for additional customization
 - Add integration with the blue Alliance (TBA) for improved data collection
-- Prepare the app for 2025 season and beyond
+- Prepare the app for the 2025 season and beyond

 ---

 ## Plans for the future
 Currently the StarScout app is for FRC #9403 use only.
-However, the developer of the app would like to publish the app in future seasons and make it fully open-source to benefit the wider FRC community and empower teams across the globe to enhance their scouting and strategic planning capabilities.
+However, the developer of the app (MacPhearson Strassberg) would like to publish the app in future seasons and make it fully open-source to benefit the wider FRC community and empower teams across the globe to enhance their scouting and strategic planning capabilities.